navcoin/NavHub/content/news/2018/05/community-promo-netherlands-meetup/index.md

 Also this week the final touches were put on the NavPay 4.1 release.
 A deployment issue was detected early this morning, but we are hopeful NavPay will be rolled out to production once this issue has been resolved.

 The new version of the paper wallet it out too.
 It’s a cheap, easy way to safely store your NavCoin offline.
-You can find the release notes at Github here.
+You can find the release notes at GitHub here.

 https://github.com/Encrypt-S/paper-wallet/releases/tag/1.0.2